qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

 [Behaviour Driven Development (BDD)](https://dannorth.net/introducing-bdd/)

-For more inspiration, take a look at RSpec - [rspec.info](http://rspec.info/)
+For more inspiration, also take a look at RSpec - [rspec.info](http://rspec.info/)

 _This is a post in our [series on Test Driven Development](/blog-by-tag#tag-test-driven-development)._